 Did you know?

-UAC members review and provide feedback on an average of 71 assessment reports and strategic plans per semester.
+UAC members review and provide feedback on an average of 71 assessment reports per semester.

 Offline versions of the UAC reviewer rubrics are available.

 GVSU's university-wide assessment conference in January 2018 was part of a larger conversation about how we can assess student learning efficiently and effectively.